ayham-1/tilde/articles/blogit-to-blog-it.md

 hindrance is that there aren't many "suckless" blogging system.
 [blogit](https://pedantic.software/git/blogit) is the closest in terms of simplicity and minimalism to perfection.
-This article would be an end-all be-all guide to effectively install blogit into your own website.
+This article would be an end-all be-all guide to effectively install blogit onto your own website.

 # Installation
 blogit advertises itself as a small static blog generator, and indeed the whole